goldstar/ruby-style-guide/README.md

   ```

 * <a name="provide-alternate-accessor-to-collections"></a>
-  When providing an accessor for a collection, provide an alternate form
+  When providing an accessor for a collection, provide an
-  to save users from checking for `nil` before accessing an element in
-  the collection.
+empty collection as the default value to avoid pervasive nil checking.
 <sup>[[link](#provide-alternate-accessor-to-collections)]</sup>

   ```Ruby